Comments and Collaboration

 Getting Approval and Locking Your Layout

-However, once you get design approval status, you can lock your design.
+Once you get design approval status, you can lock your design.
 When you lock your design, no further changes can be made within Denada and no further comments can be made.
 You’re done; congratulations!